IIITLucknowSWEngg/CSITTeam014/SRS.md

 - Reliable internet connectivity for users to conduct transactions.
 - Availability and reliability of third-party services like bank APIs and UPI systems.
 - Compliance with legal and financial regulations for data protection and transactions.

+---

+## 3. Requirements

+### 3.1 Functional Requirements

+#### 3.1.1 User Management
+- The system shall allow users to register using their mobile numbers and verify them via OTP.
+- The system shall enable login functionality with username/password or biometric authentication (if supported by the device).
+- Users shall be able to update personal information such as email, phone number, and address.

+#### 3.1.2 Bank Account Management
+- The system shall allow users to link multiple bank accounts securely.
+- Users shall be able to view and manage their linked accounts, including adding or removing accounts.
+- Bank balance checks via linked accounts shall be supported.

+#### 3.1.3 Money Transfers
+- The system shall allow users to send money via UPI using UPI IDs or QR codes.
+- The system shall enable users to receive money through UPI or bank transfers.
+- Transaction limits should align with user’s bank or UPI provider policies.

+#### 3.1.4 Bill Payments and Recharges
+- The system shall support payments for utilities such as electricity, gas, water, and broadband services.
+- Users shall be able to recharge mobile plans and DTH subscriptions.

+#### 3.1.5 Transaction History
+- Users shall be able to view their complete transaction history.
+- The system shall allow filtering of transactions by date, type, and recipient.

+#### 3.1.6 Notifications
+- Users shall receive real-time notifications for transaction updates, offers, and payment reminders.
+- Notifications shall be customizable to reduce spam.

+#### 3.1.7 Admin Functions
+- Admins shall have the ability to monitor user activity and flag suspicious transactions.
+- The system shall provide tools for managing user profiles, approving disputes, and generating reports.

+---

+### 3.2 Non-Functional Requirements

+#### 3.2.1 Performance
+- The system shall handle up to 1 million concurrent users during peak times.
+- The response time for UPI transactions shall not exceed 2 seconds under normal conditions.

+#### 3.2.2 Usability
+- The user interface shall be intuitive and optimized for users with minimal technical knowledge.
+- The app shall support multiple languages to cater to a diverse user base.

+#### 3.2.3 Scalability
+- The backend architecture shall support future enhancements like adding new payment methods or services.

+#### 3.2.4 Security
+- All sensitive data (e.g., UPI PINs, bank account details) shall be encrypted using AES-256 encryption.
+- The system shall implement two-factor authentication for all transactions.
+- Regular penetration testing and audits shall ensure security compliance.

+#### 3.2.5 Availability
+- The system shall have 99.9% uptime, with backup servers to ensure uninterrupted servi